(1) The following health professionals may enroll with the agency, as defined in WAC

 (X) Spinal cord injury, which occurred within the past twenty-four months, resulting in paraplegia or quadriplegia; or

-(XI) As part of a botulinum toxin injection protocol when botulinum toxin has been prior approved by the agency.
+(XI) As part of a botulinum toxin injection protocol when botulinum toxin has been prior authorized by the agency.

 (i) Without authorization: